Back to stories

 Tapping Into Her Quality Assurance Training to Blast Off in New Directions

-Using the soft skills—networking, asking questions, seeking feedback—that she honed at Year Up, Gabrielle has made the most of her opportunities at DocuSign.
+Using the soft skills—networking, asking questions, seeking feedback—that she honed at Year Up United, Gabrielle has made the most of her opportunities at DocuSign.
 She connected with the company’s Latinx employee resource group and, through people she met there, is starting a new position in customer support engineering.
 In that role, Gabrielle will be the first point of contact for external clients and vendors who use DocuSign.
 She’s excited for both what it means for her career and what she can share with her community.

 “In my community of Brazilian immigrants, I don’t know a lot of people who have careers in tech,” Gabrielle said.
 “A lot of people don’t go further because of a lack of access to knowledge.
 It’s not that we don’t want to or because we don’t look for it, but we just don’t know where to find it.
 Now, I know a pathway to get somewhere.
 And sharing it with people, that’s the most rewarding.”